The Red List of Trains in Japan

 History

 The 9000 series trains were built with N2000 series-like bodies and 101 series' motors, traction, braking systems and bogies.
-Eight ten-carriage units were introduced to Seibu Shinjuku and Ikebukuro Line, and the eighth unit was the last train that was built in Seibu's own factory.
-All units were allocated to Ikebukuro Line by 2000.
-Those electrical equipment was replaced with new one in 2003-08, which allowed higher maximum speed and less energy consumption.
+Eight ten-carriage units were introduced to the Seibu Shinjuku and Ikebukuro Lines, and the eighth unit was the last train that was built at Seibu's own factory.
+All units were allocated to the Ikebukuro Line by 2000.
+Those electrical equipment was replaced with new one in 2003-08, which allowed higher maximum speed with less energy consumption.

 Current Operations & Future Prospects

-Five four-car units are used on Tamako Line, and all of them are compatible with driver-only operation.
+Five four-car units are used on the Tamako Line, and all of them are compatible with driver-only operation.
 The third unit is painted red, while the eighth unit is painted dark blue.
+There is no plan of complete withdrawal by 2031, indicating that the remaining units are likely to be operational until mid-2030s.

 Photos